FRC2834/blackhawks-scouting/docs/validation.md

 | Text | Length of input |
 | Textarea | Length of input |

-**Note**: The Checkbox, Dropdown, Radio, and Spinbox widgets do not support validation because they can constrain their input data.
+**Note**: The Checkbox, Radio, and Spinbox widgets do not support validation because they can constrain their input data.
 In the case of the Spinbox widget, this is done with the `min` and `max` fields.

+**Note**: With a dropdown, validation can work in combination with the [`defaultOption` field](config.md#dropdown) to create a required dropdown with no initial selected value.

 ## Making a Widget Required

 If you would simply like a widget to be required without extra validation, use the following validation object that disallows empty input:

+(If using validation with a dropdown and `defaultOption`, `value` should be `-1` instead.)

 ```json
 {